Qualitative Research Methods

 If you are an employee of the University of Oxford and have a valid University staff card you may be eligible to receive a 10% discount on the full stand-alone fee.
 To take advantage of this offer please submit a scan/photocopy of your staff card along with your application.
 Your card should be valid for a further six months after attending the course.

-Anne-Marie Boylan is a Research Fellow based in the Nuffield Department of Primary Care Health Sciences.
+Anne-Marie Boylan is a Departmental Lecturer and Senior Research Fellow based in the Nuffield Department of Primary Care Health Sciences.

 Assessment will be based on submission of a written assignment which should not exceed 4,000 words.